-The Kassia Academy and Support Services Academy (2020)
+The Kassia Academy & Support Services Career Programme 21/22

 We believe that all of our learners are entitled to the very best education, including careers guidance, through a developed, personalised curriculum, delivered by highly experienced and qualified staff.
 In January 2018 The Gatsby Charitable Foundation established eight world class benchmarks.
 At The Kassia Academy we adhere to them in order to develop and improve our careers provision and provide the best life chances for our learners.

 - Learning from career and labour market information